kiooeht/ModTheSpire/README.md

 ## Changelog ##
 #### dev ####
 * Maintain launcher window size and position between uses
+* When not using debug mode, close log window when game closes
 * Fix: Launcher UI for long lists of mod authors
 * Fix: UTF-8 support in ModInfo (pk27602017)